spiral/docs/docs/en/advanced/injectors.md

 Class inheritance is possible with the injector.

 > **Note**
-> Currently, the injector only supports classes (not interfaces) that extend a base class, but future releases of the
+> Currently, the injector only supports classes (not interfaces) that extend a base class, but future Spiral releases
-> Spiral Framework will also support interface inheritance.
+> will also support interface inheritance.

 ```php
 abstract class RedisCacheInterface implements CacheInterface
 {

 }
 ```